Home / Blog Center / NAS 101 /

 • Small Business Applications: Small businesses often operate with limited IT resources but require reliable data protection.
 Implementing RAID 1 (mirroring) allows them to duplicate critical data across two drives.
 This setup ensures that if one drive fails, the business can quickly recover its data without significant downtime.
 For example, a local accounting firm might use RAID 1 to safeguard client financial records, ensuring continuous access and compliance with data protection regulations.

-Comparing RAID Storage to Non-RAID Solutions
+Comparing RAID Storage to Non-RAID Options (Single Drive, Basic, JBOD)

 Setting Up a RAID System